Jonathan2251/lbd/source/ctrlflow.rst

-This chapter illustrates the corresponding IR for control flow statements, such as **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section "Cpu0 backend Optimization: Remove useless JMP", an optimization pass of control flow for backend is introduced.
+This chapter illustrates the corresponding IR for control flow statements, such as **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In `section Remove useless JMP`_, an optimization pass of control flow for backend is introduced.
 It's a simple tutorial program to let readers know how to add a backend optimization pass and program it.
-Section "Conditional instruction", include the conditional instructions handling since clang will generate specific IRs, select and select_cc, to support the backend optimiation in control flow statement.
+`section Conditional instruction`_, include the conditional instructions handling since clang will generate specific IRs, select and select_cc, to support the backend optimiation in control flow statement.